We are able to help with:

 Our Family Department is headed by Paul Brinkley who has been involved in family work for 23 years, including 22 years as a qualified solicitor.
 In that time he has tried to develop a sympathetic approach to clients and their problems at what can be a most difficult time.

 As a Firm we believe in trying to simplify legal questions and issues especially at a time when clients may find family problems most trying and difficult.
-By applying a firm and fair approach to family cases, whether Divorce, Cohabitation, Financial or Children's Issues, it is our belief that this delivers the best chance for clients to resolve difficulties more easily, however complicated they may first seem.
+By applying a firm and fair approach to family cases, whether Divorce, Cohabitation, or Financial Issues, it is our belief that this delivers the best chance for clients to resolve difficulties more easily, however complicated they may first seem.

 We also offer a free half hour appointment for Family matters on request